 Campervan rental companies offer an overwhelming number of different types of insurance.
 Get familiar with Iceland’s insurance types so you only pay for what you need.

 Many travel credit cards provide some coverage (e.g., Chase Sapphire Reserve, Venture X, American Express Platinum).
-Call your card company to see what’s covered (e.g., are campervans covered?) and under what requirements (e.g., do you need to deny insurance?).
-You may not need campervan insurance.
+Call your card company to see if campervans are covered and under what requirements (e.g., do you need to deny insurance?).
+You may not need to purchase additional campervan insurance.

 What campervan insurance you need and should get depends on your risk tolerance and what the weather looks like during your trip.